gabrielnardes/course-digitalinnovationone-citiesapi/README.md

-# Cities API
+# LatLong API

-An API that retrieves information about latitude and longitude of countries and brazilian cities and states.
+An API that retrieves information about latitude and longitude of countries and brazilian cities and states, and calculates the distance between two cities.

 This project was developed based on the [everis](https://www.everis.com) Quality Assurance Beginner bootcamp, provided by [Digital Innovation One](https://digitalinnovation.one/), lasting 44 hours.